Italy Travel Insurance: Plans & Prices

 • A return or onward ticket – Immigration officials may ask for proof of departure.

-• Visa (if applicable) – U.S. citizens do not need a visa for stays under 90 days for tourism.
+• Visa (if applicable) – U.S. citizens do not need a Schengen Visa (or any other type of travel visa) for stays under 90 days for tourism.

 Starting in 2026, U.S. visitors will also need an ETIAS (European Travel Information and Authorization System) visa waiver, which will require an online application before departure.